nathanlytang/internal-welcome-page/README.md

 # internal-welcome-page
-VPN welcome page for my internal network
+A simple welcome page with a neumorphic design for my internal network.
+Running on domain name redirection through my internal DNS server!